NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/system-requirements/index.rst

 User System Requirements
 ------------------------
 We attempt to support Linux, MacOS, and Windows, but only officially support Linux.
-Thismeans that GeoIPS should work on all OS but we only guarantee Linux.
+This means that GeoIPS should work on all OS but we only guarantee Linux.
 If you encounter an issue on Mac or Windows, please submit an issue and we will do our best to address it.